 Pinnipeds.

-California Sea Lions and Stellar Sea Lions shall be hazed at Bonneville Dam daily from March 31 through May 31 for 8 hours/day between the hours of 0600 and 2000.
+California Sea Lions and Steller Sea Lions shall be hazed at Bonneville Dam daily from March 31 through May 31 for at least 8 hours/day between the hours of 0600 and 2000.
 Hours should vary so that pinnipeds do not acclimate to long periods with no hazing, unless otherwise coordinated with the POC.

 Pinniped hazing techniques are defined in the approved Operating Plan and in accordance with the Marine Mammal Protection Act of 1972, Section 109 h.1.c.